mtnmunuklu/alterix/README.md

 ## Contributing

 Contributions to Alterix are welcome and encouraged!
-To contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Submit a pull request.

-Please make sure your code follows the Go code style guidelines and includes appropriate tests.
+Please read the [contribution guidelines](contributing.md) before making any contributions to the project.

 ## Acknowledgements